oracle-livelabs/oci/oci-tutorials/oci-tutorial-businessops/introduction/introduction.md

 In this workshop, you will learn how to:
 * Understand what the compartments and why are they useful for organizing your cloud resources.
-* Know the difference betwren freeform and defined tags.
-How to create tag namespace, defined tags, and using tag defaults
+* Know the difference between freeform and defined tags.
+How to create tag namespace, defined tags, and using tag defaults.
 * Create compartment and cost tracking budgets in tenancy.
 Setting up budget alert rules.
 * Use the cost analysis dashboard to analyze costs and usage.
 Create and save different cost analysis reports.
 * Utilize cloud advisor to assess different recommendations and apply them to your cloud resources.
 Creating overrides for recommendations and targeting them at different resources using tags and compartments.